 1. Introduction

 1.1.
-This Annex sets out the tests, methods and procedures for establishing the absence of manipulation devices and manipulation strategies as specified in paragraph 3. of this Regulation
+This Annex sets out the tests, methods and procedures for establishing the absence of manipulation devices and manipulation strategies as specified in paragraph 3. of this annex.

 1.2.
 This Annex also specifies the documentation that ensures the proper monitoring and enforcement of rules related to manipulation devices and manipulation strategies.
 It aims to strengthen emissions control mechanisms, enhance transparency, and ensure that vehicles comply with regulatory requirements for the lifetime of the vehicles, particularly the exhaust emission and evaporative emission limits set out in UN Regulation No. 154 and UN Regulation No. 168 and the test conditions therein, as well as the prohibition of manipulation devices and manipulation strategies.